Glossary TermApril 20, 2024

 • Repeat until broke

-Pro tip: The best thing to do after liquidation is STOP.
+Pro tip: The best thing you can do after a liquidation is STOP.
 Take a break.
-Review what went wrong.
-Don't revenge trade - you'll just lose more.
+Analyze what went wrong.
+No revenge trading — you will only lose more.

 The "Rekt" Phenomenon